As most programming languages, Ruby leverages a wide set of third-party libraries.

 html-sample (1.0, 1.1)

-The --remote / -r flag indicates that we want to inspect the official RubyGems.org repository.
-Without this flag, you would perform a local search (among your installed gems).
+The --remote / -r flag indicates that we want to inspect the official RubyGems.org repository (default behaviour).
+With the --local / -l flag you would perform a local search among your installed gems.

 Installing a gem

-Once you know which gem you would like to install, for instance the popular Rails:
+Once you know which gem you would like to install, for instance the popular Ruby on Rails framework:

 $ gem install rails

-You can even install just a certain version of the library, using the --version / -v flag:
+You can even install just a specific version of the library, using the --version / -v flag:

 Listing all gems

-For a complete list of all gems available on RubyGems.org:
+For a list of all locally installed gems:

 $ gem list